(Messiah's 20th Command)

 The rewards for fasting correctly before the LORD are also virtually limitless:

 "Then your light will break out like the dawn."
 Almost everyone in the world recognizes dawn and daylight, right?
 So what the first promise that is guaranteed for proper fasting basically says that almost anyone in the world would be able to recognize that God gave you breakthrough in your circumstances when you fast correctly.
-It's very similar to the precept that the sinful world will be able to recognize and believe that it is God who sent Yeshua Messiah when we walk in unity with God and other believers (John 17:23).
-The correct way to walk becomes more obvious and clear to others when believers do right.
+It's very similar to the precept that the sinful world will be able to recognize and believe that it is God who sent Yeshua Messiah when we walk in unity with God and other believers (John 17:23

 God even promises to do more than that: